Scotland national football team: Most capped players

 Kenny Dalglish holds the record for Scotland appearances, having played 102 times between 1971 and 1986.
 He is the only Scotland player to have reached 100 caps.
-Jim Leighton is second, having played 91 times, a Scottish record for appearances by a goalkeeper.
+Current player Andy Robertson is second, having played 97 times since his debut in 2014.
+Jim Leighton is third, having played 91 times, a Scottish record for appearances by a goalkeeper.

 Players in bold are still active with Scotland.